plan-player-analytics/Plan/documentation/API.md

 - List<AnalysisType> analysisTypes
 - boolean analysisOnly

-analysisOnly is 'true' by default. - Thus Inspect page will ignore the data.
-(Except when using a super constructor without AnalysisType parameters. - then 'false'.) analysisTypes is empty. - Thus Analysis page will ignore the data.
+- analysisOnly is 'true' by default. - Inspect page will ignore the data.
+- analysisOnly is set to 'false' automatically when using the super constructor without AnalysisType parameters.
+- analysisTypes is empty. - Thus Analysis page will ignore the data.

 ## Registering the data point